 1 United States

-Boring name, just call it America, but the problem with that.
-There's more then one America
+Boring name, just call it America.
+But the problem with that is there's more than one America.

 2 Central African Republic

 The country is named for its geographical location in Central Africa.
 It was established as an autonomous territory within the French colonial empire in 1958 and became fully independent in 1960.
 The name describes its central location on the continent.
 One of the top 3 worst names for a country right now.
 The Central African Republic?
 The country nobody cares about in the middle of Africa.
-A weak, poor country which is mostly in agriculture.
-It has a lot of refuge-seekers.
-Its name is SO unoriginal, just as bad as the USA.
+A weak, poor country which is mostly agricultural.
+It has many refugees.
+Its name is so unoriginal, just as bad as the USA.

 It's not even a name.
 That's just its location on the map followed by a description of its government form.
 This is like naming a dude "Father of Bob."